5 Tips: Community Events at Any Budget for HOAs and COAs in Texas

 Always look for out-of-the-box ideas.

-While traditional events like the springtime egg hunts or holiday visits from Santa may be crowd favorites, it's more beneficial to keep creative HOA ideas fresh.
+While traditional events like the springtime egg hunts or holiday visits from Santa may be crowd favorites, it's more beneficial to keep creative ideas fresh.
 Continuously seek innovative ways to incorporate evolving homeowner interests.
 Consider holding an expert-led wine tasting class or hosting a canned food drive for your local food bank.
 Simple, low-cost activities, like offering back-to-school first and last day pictures or hosting trivia nights, can all make a huge impact.

 “Some of my favorites are Community Blood Drives, Community Low-Cost Pet Vaccinations Clinic, Self-Guided Neighborhood Scavenger Hunts, Trunk or Treat for Halloween, and Neighborhood Parades for things such as 4th of July or Christmas.”